Selecting and/or Arranging for Appropriate Services for Incarcerated, Institutionalized, Detained or Deported Parents

 CSW Responsibilities

-1. Upon discovering that a parent/legal guardian is incarcerated or institutionalized/detained, find the parent’s current location and obtain the name, mailing address and phone number of the institution where he/she is located.
+1. Upon discovering that a parent/legal guardian is incarcerated or institutionalized/detained, find the parent’s current location and obtain the name, mailing address and phone number of the institution where they are located.
 The following resources can assist:

 If known or thought to be